unibo-spe/spe-slides/content/02-kotlin/_index.md

 | `x %= y` | `remAssign` | `x.remAssign(y)` |

 * Assignment functions *can be defined only if their arithmetic equivalent is undefined*.
-* If an aritmetic operator `op` is defined, the compiler infers the assign version as:
+* If an arithmetic operator `op` is defined, the compiler infers the assign version as:
     * `a op= b` $\Rightarrow$ `a = a op b`